ffflorian/ts-boilerplate/README.md

 ## Installation

-Fork this repository or [create a new repository](https://github.com/new) and use this as template.
+Fork this repository, [create a new repository](https://github.com/new) and use this as template or just [generate](https://github.com/ffflorian/ts-boilerplate/generate) a repository from this.

 ## Usage